Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Discussion

 \section{Discussion}

-Beyond diagnosis, we evaluated the ability of MLLMs to localize findings in chest radiographs.
-We found that performance was mixed, with GPT-4 and GPT-5 outperforming a domain-specific CNN baseline on two pathologies, but underperforming the CNN and human benchmark overall.
-Notably, these two pathologies tend to appear in consistent anatomical locations.
+Beyond diagnosis, we evaluated the ability of frontier MLLMs to localize findings in chest radiographs.
+We found that performance was mixed, with GPT-4 and GPT-5 performing relatively strong on pathologies that appear in consistent anatomical locations, but underperforming the CNN and human benchmark overall.
 Nonetheless, GPT-5 showed strong improvements compared to GPT-4 on the more spatially variable pathologies, and its predictions were largely anatomically plausible even when it did not precisely localize the pathology.
 MedGemma, a medicine-specific model that includes chest radiographs in its training, exhibited the lowest performance overall and had a high proportion of anatomically-implausible predictions.
+Few shot prompting brought MedGemma's performance closer to the other models, with modest improvements for GPT-4 and GPT-5 as well.

-Our findings have several implications for clinical practice and AI development.
+Our findings have several actionable implications for clinical practice and AI development.
 First, while (M)LLMs have recently shown strong performance on question-answer challenges and diagnostic tasks \citep{Eriksen2023-ye, Suh2024-qw, nori2023capabilitiesgpt4medicalchallenge}, our results show that leading models struggle with fine-grained spatial reasoning.
-As a smaller model, MedGemma may especially be limited in the ability to generalize to novel tasks compared to traditional benchmarks used in the field.
-However, the improvements in accuracy and medical understanding observed with GPT-5 compared to GPT-4 are encouraging.
-While it remains to be seen whether these gains will continue to occur with future model versions, these results at least suggest that large, general-purpose MLLMs are a promising approach compared to domain-specific vision-language models.
+Smaller models such as MedGemma (and Gemma 3 27B on which it was built) may especially be limited in the ability to generalize to novel tasks, such as the one introduced here, compared to traditional benchmarks used in the field.
+Thus, the observed results may be partly attributable to the task itself rather than inherent medical knowledge, highlighting the importance of rigorous evaluation and adaptation strategies (e.g., few shot prompting) for specific use cases in clinical practice.
+While GPT-5's performance remained well below the human benchmark, the improvements in accuracy and medical understanding observed with GPT-5 compared to GPT-4 are encouraging.
+It remains to be seen whether these gains will continue to occur with future model versions, but these results at least suggest that large, general-purpose MLLMs are a promising approach compared to domain-specific vision-language models.
 In the meantime, agentic strategies that integrate the flexibility of LLMs with task-specific tools may be the best strategy, where recent work in the context of chest radiograph interpretation has demonstrated this possibility~\citep{medrax}.